You did it! You finally started your own blog and you're ready to make this thing work.

-Once a month, take a few hours out to check traffic stats, income, number of subscribers and make notes.
-Monitor your progress so that you can fine tune your strategies here and there.
+Once a month, take a few hours out to check traffic stats, income, number of subscribers and make notes of these.

 If you're checking stats and watching to see who is reading your content too frequently, you're wasting valuable time.

-Blogging is about connecting and interacting with like minded people, sharing ideas, helping to promote each other's content and building your community.
+Blogging is about connecting and interacting with like-minded people, sharing ideas, helping to promote each other's content and building your community as well as others.

-Take every opportunity to respond to comments, leave comments, reach out to other bloggers, mention bloggers and their work in your own posts, help folks in your industry.
+Take every opportunity to respond to comments on your blog, leave comments, reach out to other bloggers, mention bloggers and their work in your own posts, help folks in your industry.

-Not only that, but the feeling of being connected with other bloggers and influencers in your niche, will make you feel part of a bigger picture.
+Not only that but the feeling of being connected with other bloggers and influencers in your niche will make you feel part of a larger picture or network.

 If you want to appreciate the true value getting connected with people in your niche, read this post by my good friend Ryan Biddulph.

-Some of us also have more time to devote to blogging, whilst some of us have other commitments going on in our lives.
+Some of us also have a lot more time to devote to blogging.
+Whilst some of us have other commitments going on in our lives.

-If you can just take a few of the steps away from what I've mentioned above, you'll still go beyond surviving your first month of blogging.
+If you can take just a few of the steps away from what I've given you above, you'll go beyond surviving your first month of blogging.

 I wish you the very best of luck - Fabrizio.